1. Choose a Name for Your LLC

 Under Utah law, an LLC name must contain the words "Limited Liability Company" or "Limited Company," or the abbreviations "LLC," "L.L.C.," "LC," or "L.C."

-Your LLC’s name must be distinguishable from the names of other business entities already on file with the Utah Division of Corporations.
+Your LLC’s name must be distinguishable from the names of other business entities already on file with the Utah Division of Corporations and Commercial Code.
 Names may be checked for availability at the Utah business name database.

 You may reserve a name for 120 days by filing an Application for Reservation of Business Name with the Utah Division of Corporations.
 The reservation may be filed online at the Utah Online Business Registration website or by mail.
 The filing fee is $22.

-A Utah LLC is created by filing Articles of Organization with the Utah Division of Corporations.
+A Utah LLC is created by filing a Certificate of Organization with the Utah Division of Corporations.
 The articles must include: the LLC's name and address; the name and address of the LLC’s registered agent; the name and address of each organizer who is not a member or manager; and a statement whether the LLC will be member-managed or manager-managed.
 The articles may be filed online at the Utah Online Business Registration website, or by mail.
-The filing fee is $75.
+The filing fee is $70.

 3. Appoint a Registered Agent